Phantom1003/obsidian-slide-note/README.md

 - performance optimization for the huge number of pages
 - automatic rerender when the pdf file has been modified

+### Notice
+> Slide Note is still under development, and some of the usage may have incompatible modifications.
+>
+> In addition, Slide Note will only be compatible with the latest non-internal version.

 ## 1 Usage

 ### 1.1 Basic Fields